Hans Krieger

 Hans Krieger (13 March 1933 – 9 January 2023) was a German writer, essayist, journalist of influential weekly papers such as Die Zeit, broadcaster and poet.

 Life

-Born in Frankfurt, Krieger studied German and Romance studies in Frankfurt, Munich and Dijon.
+Born in Frankfurt, Krieger studied German and Romance studies at Goethe University Frankfurt, LMU Munich, and the University of Dijon.
 From 1963 to 1998, he was cultural editor and director of the arts section of the weekly Bayerische Staatszeitung (Bavarian State newspaper).
-Krieger wrote poetry, essays, cultural criticism, theater and art reviews, translated books from French and taught theatre criticism at the University of Munich.
+Krieger wrote poetry, essays, cultural criticism, theater and art reviews, translated books from French and taught theatre criticism at LMU Munich.
 He has authored numerous papers and radio journalism for the Bavarian radio, Bayerischer Rundfunk, and literary and nonfiction reviews in the newspapers Die Zeit and the Süddeutsche Zeitung, among others.
 He was an influential reviewer of books and authors, such as Wilhelm Reich, Alice Miller, Arthur Janov, Arno Gruen and Otto Mainzer.

 Krieger was married to the artist Christine Rieck-Sonntag.
 They lived in Landshut, where he died on 9 January 2023, at the age of 89.